MegaMek/megamek/megamek/docs/readme.txt

 begin.
 The other players will need to know the IP address of the host computer.
 There are several ways to determine your IP address.
-If you are on Windows 9x/ME, you can use the Run command on the start menu and enter "winipcfg".
-On Windows 2000/NT/XP/Vista/7/8/10, you will need to open a command prompt and type "ipconfig".
+If you are on Windows 9x/ME, you can use the Run command on the start menu and enter `winipcfg`.
+On Windows 2000/NT/XP/Vista/7/8/10, you will need to open a command prompt and type `ipconfig`.
 As a last resort, there are some web pages, such as www.whatismyip.com that will try to detect your IP address, but if your internet service uses a proxy or firewall, these pages cannot accurately detect it.